Jonas Lau Markussen

 Composition

-• A preference for compositions based on 2-fold rotational-symmetrical S-shapes (A, B).
+• A preference for compositions based on 2-fold rotational-symmetrical S-shapes (B).

 • Triskellion or swastika compositions of 3-fold and 4-fold rotational-symmetrical animal heads (D).